 After the death of Owen Wynne in 1910, Owen‘s daughter Murial and her husband Philip Dudley Percival lived in Hazelwood House, selling off the livestock and machinery until they left Hazelwood House in 1923.

 From 1923 until 1930 Hazelwood House remained empty, after which a retired tea planter named Mr Berridge lived in the house, carrying out repairs and renovations until the house and lands were sold to the Land Commission and the State Forestry Department in 1937.

 During the Second World War and until 1946, Hazelwood House was occupied by the Irish Army after which the Land Commission put the house up for sale.
 Under the terms of the sale however, the buyer was to demolish the house, level the site and remove all the materials.

 Three days before the auction was due to be held, the offer was withdrawn, a decision welcomed loudly by The Sligo Champion newspaper, who printed a scathing attack on the Land Commission.

-Later in the same year (1946) Hazelwood House was sold to Saint Columba's Mental Hospital who spent some £4000 repairing the building, using it for a number of years as a home for mental patients.
+Later in the same year (1946) Hazelwood House was sold to Saint Columba’s Hospital who spent some £4000 repairing the building, using it for a number of years as a home for psychiatric patients.